sitroz-oz/laravel-legacy-bridge/README.md

 - Include it to config
 - Test how it works
 - Try to break while testing
 - Try to write PHPUnit test with full workflow including installation, tests and removing the package.

+- Test with next laravel versions

 ## Contribution to the project